kshutkin/slimlib/list/README.md

 ### prepend(element, data)

-inserts an element before element (at the beginning of the list in case of list)
+Inserts an element before the specified element (at the beginning of the list when called on the list itself).

-element - `ListNode` or `List` itself to add a new element before
+element - a `ListNode` or `List` itself, before which to add the new element

-data - object that will become a `ListNode`
+data - an object that will become a `ListNode`

 ### prependRange(element, begin, end)

-inserts a range of elements before element (at the beginning of the list in case of list)
+Inserts a range of elements before the specified element (at the beginning of the list when called on the list itself).

-element - `ListNode` or `List` itself to insert range before
+element - a `ListNode` or `List` itself, before which to insert the range

 begin - first `ListNode` of a range